 No person is allowed to attend a class unless officially enrolled on a credit or non-credit basis with the appropriate fees paid.
+Students who attend, participate and strive to complete course requirements without formal enrollment will not receive credit for their work.

 There is no all-University regulation requiring class attendance.
-However, attendance may be an essential and intrinsic element of the educative process.
+However, attendance is an essential and intrinsic element of the educational process.
 In any course in which attendance is necessary to the achievement of a clearly defined set of course objectives, it may be a valid consideration in determining the student's grade.
-It is the responsibility of the instructor to state the relevance of attendance at the beginning of the course.
+It is the responsibility of the instructor to define the policy for attendance at the beginning of the course.